Skip to Content

 Leaf tissue analysis evaluates the crop's nutritional status throughout the growing season.

-• Detect nutrient deficiencies;
+• Detect nutrient deficiencies.

 • Fine-tune fertilisation programmes.